-A showcase page basically resembles a landing page and the company page of the real estate website.
-On the showcase page you can promote content, offers and more.
+A showcase page resembles a landing page and the company page of the real estate website.
+You can promote content, offers, and more on the showcase page.

-8) To find local community members or local users, you should also create or join LinkedIn Groups that are related to real estate.
+8) To find local community members or users, you should also create or join LinkedIn groups related to real estate.

-9) To find background information of your current leads and to identify new potential clients you want to use the advanced search.
+9) To find background information on your current leads and to identify new potential clients, you want to use the advanced search.

 So, Is LinkedIn Good for Realtors?

-When asking the question of whether LinkedIn is good for realtors, I would assume that the question is rather if it is good for the real estate business in terms of generating new leads or new business.
+When asking whether LinkedIn is good for realtors, the actual question is whether it is good for the real estate business in terms of generating new leads or new business.

 So, we should compare it to the metrics of other marketing channels.

-One good metric is the cost per sale (traffic to sales conversion rate), that we can calculate based on actual data and some estimation.
+One good metric is the cost per sale (traffic to sales conversion rate), which we can calculate based on actual data and some estimation.